Skip to main content

 };

-and will use a ranking map.
-This map helps print a load time ranking in the UI (see the sample vidoes below):
+The position variable starts at 0 and feeds into a ranking map.
+This map prints a load-time ranking in the UI (see the sample videos below):

 let position = 0;